oschmid/website/content/posts/gtd-in-roam/index.md

 [Roam](https://roamresearch.com/) is a great note taking app where each note page tracks its [linked and unlinked references](https://roamresearch.com/#/v8/help/page/Vu1MmjinS).
 Even without explicitly linking pages Roam will create connections and help you manage your disparate thoughts.

 When I was reading through the [Welcome to Roam](https://roamresearch.com/#/v8/help/page/1308) documentation I came across notes on how to setup [Getting Things Done in Roam](https://roamresearch.com/#/v8/help/page/AImpYBcPs).
 It was a good starting point but it doesn't use GTD Contexts to narrow down Next Actions and relies a lot on drag-and-drop to move actions around.
-Both of these factors limit the total number of tasks that can be managed without getting overloaded.
+Both of these factors limit the total number of tasks that can be managed without getting overloaded and make it harder to do GTD on a phone.

 So I've come up with a system that uses Roam's linked references to gather tasks by their context tag, and let me move tasks around without leaving the keyboard.